chensxb97/chensxb97.github.io/_posts/2023-10-01-Getting-Started-With-The-Command-Line.md

 | nohup `file` > `logFile` 2>&1 &                  | Run process in the background (&) and pipes both standard output and error (2>&1) to log file |

 ## Conclusion
-The command line is the bread and butter application for any system or software engineer.
-Not only will it automate and speed up your day-to-day development work, it serves as a starting point for you to run, inspect and monitor the applications and filesystems of the host or servers directly.
+The command line is the bread and butter application for all computer systems.
+Not only will it automate and speed up your day-to-day development work, it serves as a starting point for you to run, inspect and monitor the applications and filesystems of servers directly.
 For many who are initially starting out, this application looks and feels like a "black box".
 But rest assured, with sufficient exposure and practise, you will eventually master it and enjoy the many benefits this application brings to your everyday workflow.

 ## Sources
 1. [11 Terminal Commands You Should Know](https://builtin.com/software-engineering-perspectives/terminal-commands)